contao/docs/docs/dev/internals/bc-promise.md

 when switching to a new major version.

 However, in contrast to Symfony itself, Contao is not "just" a framework.
-We do not only build the tools for other developers but we also build tools ourselves which are then shipped with the core distribution of Contao.
+We do not only build the tools for other developers but we also build tools ourselves, which are then shipped with the core distribution of Contao.
 That being said, there are a few deviations from the Symfony BC Promise compared to our promise:

 * Our BC promise does not cover any template changes.
 Templates are subject to change very often and you have to compare